What defines our Log Homes?

 JR lived in St. Ignatius, MT with his wife Nancy, where their 7 children were born from 2000-2008: Jeremy, Jolena, Julia, Josiah, Janette, Juanita and Jalisa.

-In 2012 a group of 6 families moved to Grangeville Idaho to spread out in church work.
-JR & Nancy bought 40 acres in a small rural community called Clearwater, Idaho.
-JR had a desire to labor and relate with his family in a more rural setting.
-Since then JR is building log homes with his family in their log yard on the farm.
+In 2012 a group of 6 families moved to Grangeville, Idaho to start a church.
+JR & Nancy bought 40 acres in small town, rural Clearwater, Idaho, because JR had a desire to work with his family in a more rural setting.
+JR is currently managing and building log homes with his family in their log yard on the farm.